wilsonmar/wilsonmar.github.io/_posts/2019-03-01-cloud-jmeter.md

 ## Scenarios

-A. If your app under test can be reached from the public internet (such as "the-internet" running on Dave's own Heroku instance), you don't need to install an emulator (such as JMeter) on your laptop if you use Blazemeter SaaS, which provides a quick and easy way to begin.
+A. If your app under test can be reached from the public internet (such as "the-internet" running on Dave's own Heroku instance), you don't need to install an emulator (such as JMeter) on your laptop if you use <a href="#Blazemeter">Blazemeter</a> SaaS, which provides a quick and easy way to begin.
 But please don't run more than one user at a time.

-   Blazemeter runs JMeter scripts you upload from your laptop.
+   <a href="#Blazemeter">Blazemeter</a> runs JMeter scripts you upload from your laptop.

 B. To run multiple users at a time, pull both "the-internet" app and emulator (JMeter) images from DockerHub and run them in <strong>your own cloud instance</strong> (within AWS ECS, Azure, GCP, Blue Ocean, etc.).
 AWS ECS is usually enough (without <a target="_blank" href="https://wilsonmar.github.io/kubernetes/">Kubernetes</a>) becuase the number of emulator (JMeter) instances is usually fixed before a test run (and adjusted after).